RealHulubulu/openCVObjectDetectionRPi/README.md

 calibration will be used in the code.
 However, it is important to have a log of everything that is detected.
 Below the array is the runtime for detecting all objects found in the array in seconds.
+Then the next line lists out each picture taken (imag/imageWithBoxes) followed by a comma then a dictionary of each object detected with the number detected.
+If the number is below the threshold set (objectDict[key] < 5 in code) then after the number of objects is a message that says (Running Low) in parenthesis.
 Below this line is a listing of each object detected with its percentage.
+If nothing is detected it prints 'Nothing Detected'.
 Each log file captures all data per run of the script.
 The file itself is created at the start of the for/while loop that the main code is within.
 Each pass